What are Odours?

 Odour quality or character is that property that identifies an odour and differentiates it from another odour of equal intensity.
 Basically this parameter provides information about what the substance smells like.

 The odour character is described by a method known as multidimensional scaling or profiling.
-In this method, the odour is characterised by either the degree of its similarity to a set of reference odours or the degree to which it matches a scale of various descriptor terms.
+In this method, the odour is characterized by either the degree of its similarity to a set of reference odours or the degree to which it matches a scale of various descriptor terms.
 The result is an odour profile.